June: How To Use A Rolling Mill

 During June, Kim has been sharing tutorials all on how to use a rolling mill to create textures on your jewellery designs.

 Watch Kim's tutorials throughout June below.
-Unfortunately rolling mills are not something we offer at Kernowcraft, but we provide all the other supplies used within Kim's tutorials which you can find on our website.
+Rolling mills are not something we offer at Kernowcraft, but we provide all the other supplies used in Kim's tutorials which you can find on our website.

 Rolling mills are tools that have steel rollers that you can feed your metal through to either change the shape and thickness or to impart intricate textures.

 They are an investment but offer so many possibilities.

 Kim: "I encourage any students who wish to work at home but don't have a mill, to prep pieces of metal while they have access to one in class.
 Some of you may have seen my post showing my students using the mill to roll their solder thinner to make it easier to cut at home."

 You can use lots of things to impart texture.
 Some of the most common things are skeleton leaves, lace, netting, sequin waste and paper.
 Half the fun is experimenting with different materials!